-What is a Facet Joint Injection?
+What Is A Facet Joint Injection?

 If you have back or neck pain and are tired of trying over-the-counter or prescription pain relievers, consult your doctor about facet joint injections.
 Facet joint injections are a potent mix of steroids and anesthetic drugs.
 Both can reduce inflammation and pain.
 Facet injections are administered directly to the facet joints in the spine that lie at the top and bottom of each vertebra.